Atari ST: Commodore and Amiga

 Amid rumors that Tramiel was negotiating to buy Atari, Amiga Corp. entered discussions with Commodore.
 This led to Commodore wanting to purchase Amiga Corporation outright, which Commodore believed would cancel any outstanding contracts, including Atari's.
-Instead of Amiga Corp. delivering Lorraine to Atari, Commodore delivered a check of $500,000 to Atari on Amiga's behalf, in effect returning the funds Atari invested in Amiga for the chipset.
+Instead of Amiga Corp. delivering Lorraine to Atari, Commodore delivered a check of $500,000 on Amiga's behalf, in effect returning the funds Atari invested in Amiga for the chipset.
 Tramiel countered by suing Amiga Corp. on August 13, 1984, seeking damages and an injunction to bar Amiga (and effectively Commodore) from producing anything with its technology.

-At Commodore, the lawsuit left the Amiga team in limbo during mid-1984.
-Nothing of the status of the chipset, the Lorraine computer, or the team's fate was known.
-In late 1984, Commodore informed the team of reactivating the Lorraine project, and the chipset was to be improved, the operating system (OS) developed, and the hardware design completed.
-Commodore announced the Amiga 1000 with the Lorraine chipset in July 1985, and the delay gave Atari, with its many former Commodore engineers, time to deliver the first Atari ST units in June 1985.
+The lawsuit left the Amiga team in limbo during mid-1984.
+Commodore eventually moved forward, with plans to improve the chipset and develop an operating system.
+Commodore announced the Amiga 1000 with the Lorraine chipset in July 1985, but it wasn't available in quantity until 1986.
+The delay gave Atari time to deliver the Atari 520ST in June 1985.
 In March 1987, the two companies settled the dispute out of court in a closed decision.

+ST hardware

+The lead architect of the new computer project at Tramel Technology and Atari Corporation was ex-Commodore employee Shiraz Shivji, who previously worked on the Commodore 64's development.
+Different CPUs were investigated, including the 32-bit National Semiconductor NS32000, but engineers were disappointed with its performance, and they moved to the Motorola 68000.
+The Atari ST design was completed in five months in 1984, concluding with it being shown at the January 1985 Consumer Electronics Show.

+A custom sound processor called AMY had been in development at Atari, Inc. and was considered for the new ST computer design.
+The chip needed more time to complete, so AMY was dropped in favor of a commodity Yamaha YM2149F variant of the General Instrument AY-3-8910.